 There is a massive difference between a “snack” and a “treat,” regardless of what the food manufacturers try to tell you.
 A snack should be like a “mini-meal” and contain smaller amounts of the nourishing foods that should make up your main meals.
 If your snack doesn’t both provide nutrition and keep you full until the next time that you eat, it’s a treat.
 While we are on the subject of “mini-meals,” you should know that there is no reliable evidence that eating several small meals is better for weight loss than eating three larger meals.
 In my experience, it depends on the individual.
 For some people, eating several mini-meals gives them more chances to overeat.
 Other people feel less deprived and more energetic by following a mini-meal plan.

 You generally don’t need a snack unless you’re otherwise going to go for four or more hours without food.
-Need and want are two very different things, though, and sometimes you just really want a snack damn it!
+Need and want are two very different things, though, and sometimes you want a snack damn it!

-Whatever you do, don’t mindlessly snack while you’re working, standing at the fridge, watching TV, or using a computer.
+Whatever you do, don’t mindlessly snack while working, standing at the fridge, watching TV, or using a computer.
 This will almost certainly lead to your eating more than you would otherwise.